Red Currant Bakery

 • Vanilla Extract: Vanilla adds a little welcome flavor to the streusel in this recipe.

 • Puff Pastry: This recipe uses 1 sheet of puff pastry but can easily be scaled up or down.
 The size/volume of puff pastry sheets will vary from brand to brand.
 I recommend using your favorite brand or making it from scratch using your favorite recipe.
-Dufour makes my favorite store bough puff pastry because of its quality but the puff pastry from Pepperidge farms also performs well.
+Dufour makes my favorite store bought puff pastry because of its quality but the puff pastry from Pepperidge farms also performs well.

 • Jam: Any jam will work for this recipe – I like to use something tart, like raspberry jam, to balance out the sweetness of the streusel, but use your favorite!